What is the purity of steel?

 Calculation 2: number point method

-The purity is calculated by dividing a certain number of grids in a field of view and detecting the number of grids occupied by inclusions.
+The purity is calculated by dividing the number of occupied grids by the total number of grids in a field of view.

-This standard specifies the purity d (%) to detect the following three kinds of inclusions:
+The aforementioned standard specifies the purity (d%) required to detect three types of inclusions:

 - Class A inclusion: inclusion with viscous deformation (sulfide, silicate, etc.) during processing.